by Jeff Cranfill

 Use an mp3 converter (such as MP3 Converter Free) to create a separate audio only mp3 from each video you receive.
 Create a separate folder in which to keep the audio files.

-Import those mp3s into a Digital Audio Workstation (DAW) such as Logic.
+Import those mp3s into a Digital Audio Workstation (DAW) such as Logic or ProTools.
 Edit for mistakes, note length (style), intonation and rhythmic precision and mix the audio.
 Make sure to add some reverb before you finish.
 Create master mix mp3.
 This will be the audio for your project.

-Import all of the videos into a video editor – such as Adobe Premier Pro.
-More basic software makes the process of including many videos very difficult, if not impossible.
+Import all of the videos into a video editor – such as Adobe Premier Pro or Final Cut Pro X. More basic software makes the process of including many videos very difficult, if not impossible.
 When importing your videos, you will want to keep all like instruments together.
 It will help you align your videos to your master music mix

 Mute the audio of every video except the original piano guide track with click.